jordansissel/experiments/presentations/logs-and-logstash/intro-logging-problems/slides.md

 !SLIDE transition=fade incremental
 # Problem: Unknown Value

+* Where are the logs?
-* We don't know what's in the logs.
+* We don't know what's in them.
-* Should we care what's in the logs?
+* Should we care what's in them?
+* Does anyone care about them?

 !SLIDE transition=fade incremental
 # Symptom: Unknown Value